acronis/ui-component-library/packages/documentation/guide/vue.md

 - use it in a component that needs to be aware of its sibling components.
 - always use Symbols and inject keys and typed injected state
 - don't use it for single child components
+- it case of nested component with same inject key, the closest parent will be injected

 ```vue
 <script setup>